Hugh-Kumbi/Cybersecurity-Portfolio/II. Network Security/Instructions.md

-# 1. Cybersecurity Incident Case: Network Traffic Analysis
+# 1.1 Cybersecurity Incident Case: Network Traffic Analysis

-> Securing Networks.
+> Network traffic analysis helps identify anomalies, such as unusual spikes in data or unexpected connections, which could indicate a security threat.

->
+>Advanced traffic analysis tools often use AI and machine learning to detect patterns and flag potential cyberattacks in real time.

 > For more information, please refer to the provided [link](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity).

 ## Scenario